LeTib0/thoughtful-zebra/src/pages/index.md

           soon.

-          ##### Anyway if you want to join the crew don't hesitate to
+          ##### To join the crew participate in the launch sale on DxSale and
-          participate to our launch sale on DxSale and become one of the first to participate to this incredible DEFI ecosystem that will soon take off.
+          become one of the first to participate in this incredible DEFI ecosystem that will soon take flight.
         actions:
           - label: BUY NOW
             url: /thank-you